This is the multi-page printable view of this section. Click here to print.

 Reference

-• Sum: Sum of all data point values collected during the period
+• Total: sum of all data point values collected during the period

-• Average: Value obtained by dividing the Sum during the specified period by the number of data pointers during that period
+• Average: the value obtained by dividing the sum over the specified period by the number of data pointers during that period.

-• For a detailed explanation of metrics, refer to Metrics Overview.
+• For a detailed description of the metric, refer to Metric Overview.

 2. On the Service Home page, click the Metrics menu.
-You will be taken to the Metrics page.
+2. Go to the Indicator page.

-3. On the Metrics page, click Compare by Date in the metric view mode.
+3. On the Metrics page, in view mode, click Date Comparison.

-4. On the Metrics page, select the metrics you want to monitor from the metric list.
-A monitoring chart for the selected metrics is displayed in the Selected Metrics area at the bottom.
+4. Select the metric to monitor from the metric list on the Metric page.
+4. The monitoring chart for the selected metric is displayed in the Selected Metric area at the bottom.

-• Click the + button in front of the namespace and dimensions to view the lower-level list
+• Click the + button in front of the namespace or dimension to view the sub-level list

-Search Filter AreaSet the search items to filter, then click the Apply Filter button to filter the metric list
+Search filter areaAfter setting the search items to filter, click the Apply Filter button to filter the metric list

-• Namespace-Dimension Name: Search based on the sub-dimension name of the selected namespace
+• Namespace-Dimension Name: Search based on the sub-dimension names of the selected namespace

 • Metric Name: Search by entering the exact metric name